Infrared Thermometers for Industrial Plastic Applications

 It is important to recognise however that metallic parts are less easy to measure and if your product combines both or you wish to measure the temperature of mould tools, care is required.
 For metal parts, we offer various sensors sensitive to short-wavelength infrared radiation.
 Using the shortest wavelength possible for your measured temperature will help to avoid most issues associated with low, unknown, or changing emissivity.

-2. The size of the object that you are measuring.
+2. Know the size of the object that you are measuring

 When using an infrared pyrometer the size of the object being measured needs to be known so the correct sensor can be selected.
 The measuring spot for the sensor needs to be smaller than the part being measured and needs to be positioned completely on the part.
 We can offer plenty of choices when it comes to selecting a sensor with a variety of optical resolutions available including spot sizes down to less than 1mm in some cases.